 Dr Katy Richardson

-Katy is an Applied Climate Scientist working in the Climate Security Team.
-Katy's role is to investigate the relationship between climate change and all aspects of human security, with a particular focus on food security.
+Katy works in the Climate Security Team investigating the relationship between climate change and human security.

 Katy's role as an Applied Climate Scientist is to contribute to government and commercial funded projects assessing the potential impacts of climate change on human systems.
 This involves analysis of climate data and projections, and interpretation and communication of the data from the perspective of human security.